-update (data, overwrite='primary', skip_duplicates=False)

-Update the map with the provided data.
+update (data, overwrite=<Overwrite.PRIMARY: 'primary'>, skip\duplicates=False) Update the map with the provided data.

-overwrite can be "none", "primary", "secondary", or "all" and determines whether an entry can still be added when it conflicts with an existing entry. skip_duplicates determines whether a conflicting entry that will not overwrite should be skipped.
+overwrite is an enum (Overwrite) that can be NONE, PRIMARY, SECONDARY, or ALL and determines whether an entry can still be added when it conflicts with an existing entry. skip\duplicates determines whether a conflicting entry that will not overwrite should be skipped.
 If False, an exception will be raised in that situation and a rollback performed, so that the update() operation does not change the state of the map.